My log-in information is not working?

 How do I add family members to my FirstEnergy benefits?

-If you need to add a family member or domestic partner to your FirstEnergy benefits, call the Human Resources Service Center at 1-800-543-4654 (internally 811-4357 - option 2).
-You cannot add family members to benefit plans through the Open Enrollment tool.
+If you need to add a family member or domestic partner to your FirstEnergy benefits, that is not already listed, email the HR Service Center at HRService@firstenergycorp.com or call 1-800-543-4654 (internally 811-4357 - option 2).
+You cannot add family members to benefit plans through the Open Enrollment tool because proof of eligibility is required.

 What are my plan options?

-The employer contribution is already factored into the OE tool.
-For example, I’m eligible for the employer contribution and I add myself/my kids to medical, FirstEnergy will deposit $1000 in my HSA in the 1st quarter.
+The employer health care contribution ($500/$1,000) is already factored into the OE tool.
+For example, I’m eligible for the employer contribution and I add myself/my kids to medical, FirstEnergy will deposit $1000 in my HSA in the 1st quarter of 2019.
 The enrollment tool knows I’m eligible for this and will take my max and reduce it by the $1000 (based on what I elect as my medical plan and tier).
 So the employer contribution is factored into what an employee can elect in the enrollment tool.

 Not all union employees are eligible for the employer contribution.
 Refer to your collective bargaining agreement to determine eligibility.